 “I was drinking large quantities of tonic water, which contains quinine, when this started.
 Do you have any suggestions to help me?”

-The quinine in tonic is the likely culprit.
+The quinine in tonic water is the likely culprit.
 Ringing or hissing in the ears can be a complication of quinine.
-Tonic water should be discontinued completely.
+Stop drinking tonic water altogether if you detect tinnitus.

 What Else Can You Do for Leg Cramps?

 For people who cannot tolerate or stand the taste of tonic water, there are alternatives.
 The FDA has approved no medications for easing leg cramps.
 That means most doctors have very little to offer patients in pain.